 upfront cost savings

-Increase the capacity of the two parallel 120-mile 345 kV lines to accommodate growing demand
+Increase the Capacity of the two parallel 120 miles 345 kV lines to accommodate growing demand

 Complete the upgrade while the line remains energized